Skip to main content

 When do you need to convert between Pounds per Square Inch and Kilogram-force per Square Centimeters?

-A legacy metric unit of pressure equal to one kilogram-force applied over one square centimeter (exactly 98,066.
+A legacy metric unit of pressure equal to one kilogram-force applied over one square centimeter, formally defined as exactly 98,066.
 Pound per Square Inch and Kilogram-force per Square Centimeter are both pressure units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.

 More Pressure Conversions